-Through the 2020 Responsible Wood Small Grants program, Responsible Wood seeks to support regional and rural Australian communities to connect with their Responsible Wood locally certified forests.
+Through the 21-22 Responsible Wood Community Grants program, we seek to support regional and rural Australian communities to connect with their local certified forests.
 Responsible Wood believes that through the building of new and or enhancing existing connections with forests communities become stronger, healthier and happier.

-Specifically, the Responsible Wood 2020 Small Grants program is designed to support local communities better access or experience their local forest.
+Specifically, the 21-22 Community Grant program is designed to support local communities better access or experience their local forest.
 This may be through the construction of bike or walking tracks, improved signage within a forest, construction of picnic facilities, rehabilitation or habitat improvement of forest areas, bushfire related commemorations, commissioning and or installation of art along existing forest tracks.

-To apply for the grant you need to complete two steps:
+To apply for the grant, you need to complete four steps:

-What are the aims and objectives of the 2020 Responsible Wood Small Grants program?
+What are the aims and objectives of the Responsible Wood Community Grants Program?

-The Responsible Wood Small Grants program aims to enhance the connection between local community groups and certified; forests, forest growers and wood products.
+The Responsible Wood Community Grants Program aims to enhance the connection between local community groups and certified; forests, forest growers and wood products, by

 - Linking community and Responsible Wood certified forest growers or timber product producers who have Responsible Wood Chain of Custody certification.